-Argentina are strong contenders for group D betting, at odds of 4/6.
+Argentina are strong contenders for group D World Cup betting.

-Group A betting is in favour of Uruguay, with 6/5.
+Group A betting is in favour of Uruguay.

-Group C betting is tipped in France’s favour, at 1/3.
+Group C betting is tipped in France’s favour.

-Brazil are ranked top for group E betting (⅓) and Germany for group F betting (10/21).
+Brazil are ranked top for group E betting and Germany for group F betting.

-Group G betting is centred around England, with odds of 10/11.
+Group G betting is centred around England, but you might want to bet on Belgium!

-Finally, Colombia top group H betting at odds of 7/5.
+Finally, Colombia top group H betting at odds.